-Halloween contact lenses would help you create an intriguing costume.
-You can delight friends, family, and neighbors, and it’s certainly fun to look truly creepy for a day.
-There’s all the good.
+Scary contact lenses can help you create an intriguing costume.
+You could delight friends, family, and neighbors, and it’s certainly fun to look truly creepy for a day.
+There’s all the benefits.

 To start with, you will need a prescription for Halloween contact lenses.
 They are considered medical devices that require proper fitting by an eye care professional.
 In the United States, it’s illegal to sell any contact lenses without a prescription.

-Never buy colored contact lenses from a retailer who doesn’t ask for a prescription, such as from disreputable online stores, beauty salons, novelty shops, or Halloween supply stores.
+Never buy colored contact lenses from a retailer who doesn’t ask for a prescription.
+Avoid purchasing your contacts from disreputable online stores, beauty salons, novelty shops, or Halloween supply stores.

-If you do obtain them from an illegitimate source, you would be taking significant risks.
+If you do buy contacts from an illegitimate source, you’re taking significant risks.
+Some dangers include:

 - The contacts will likely be the wrong size.
 Improperly sized contacts can shift in your eye, become stuck under your eyelids, or cling to your eye more than they should.